 Coralline algae are red algae (Rhodophyta) characterized by a 'stony' thallus because of calcareous deposits contained within the cell walls.
 Although ubiquitous in marine coastal systems little is understood about the taxonomy, biology and ecology of this taxa (Littler & Littler, 2013).
-Coralline crust is a generic term that in UK biotopes refers to nongeniculate (crustose) species from the family Corallinacea present could include Lithophyllum incrustans which is noted to form thick crusts in tidepools, especially in the south west (Adey & Adey, 1973), Lithothamnion spp. and Phymatolithon spp.
+Coralline crust is a generic term that in UK biotopes refers to nongeniculate (crustose) species from the family Corallinacea that could include Lithophyllum incrustans which is noted to form thick crusts in tidepools, especially in the south west (Adey & Adey, 1973), Lithothamnion spp. and Phymatolithon spp.
 Throughout the sensitivity assessments the term coralline crust is used to refer to the Corallinacea within the biotope.
 Due to the lack of evidence for species the assessments are generic, although species specific information is presented where available.
+Corallina officinalis is a geniculate (articulated) species that occurs as a dense turf in this biotope.
+The fronds grow from a crustose base, similar to a coralline crust.